 - General Permit Application: For registration errors due to missing prerequisites, field of study errors, honors cohort errors, year errors or bridge permits.
 Please allow 2 business days (not including weekends) for processing of general permits.
 Please DO NOT contact the Math Department to inquire about the status of your permit request until 2 business days have passed.

-- Closed Course Permit Application: This form is used only to request entry into a class what has reached its maximum enrollment size.
-Students already enrolled in a course will not be issued a permit to change sections.
-At this time, closed course permits are not being accepted.
-Students seeking entry into class which is at maximum capacity should add themselves to the wait list via the Highlander Pipeline registration system.
+- Closed Course Permit Application: DMS closed course permit form is used only to request entry into a class which has reached its maximum enrollment.
+Students aready enrolled in a course will not be issued a permit to change sections.
 For more information, please see the Closed Course Permit FAQ below.

 - Approval to Take a Summer Course at Another College.
 NJIT students who wish to take a summer class at a different college or university must obtain prior written approval from the Mathematical Sciences' Transfer Credit Advisor.
 See Approval to Take a Summer Course at Another College for details.